Last Updated on December 22, 2023 by Pamela MacNaughtan

-“Where can I eat the best onion soup in Québec City?” is a common question among visitors exploring Old Québec City.
-While some locals are confused by the obsession with Onion soup (as it is called here), we totally get it.
-Bubbling crispy cheese with little pools of grease draped over a bowl, concealing bread, onions, and a savoury broth that makes your heart sing.
+“Where can I eat the best French onion soup in Quebec City?” is a common question among visitors exploring Old Quebec City.
+While some locals are confused by the obsession with Onion soup (as it is called here), I totally get it.
+Bubbling crispy cheese with little pools of grease draped over a bowl, concealing bread, onions and a savoury broth that makes your heart sing.

 It’s like watching Idris Elba or Dwayne Johnson take their shirt off.
 So.
 Damn.
 Good.

 Thinking about finding the best bowl of French Onion soup near me was a fantasy, one that gave me warm virtual hugs on chilly Quebec City nights.